The Department of Interprofessional Health Sciences and Health Administration also offers the Graduate Certificate in Population Health Management.

 The Certificate in Population Health Management is awarded for the successful completion of 15 graduate credits as designated.
 Students in the certificate program are subject to the same academic policies of the School of Health and Medical Sciences as degree students.

-If a student enrolls in an MHA certificate in Global Health Management, Population Health Management, or Practice Management, before they complete their MHA degree, they will receive credit for one previously completed MHA course if applicable for the certificate.
+If a student enrolls in a graduate certificate in Global Health Management, Population Health Management, or Practice Management, before they complete their MHA degree, they will receive credit for one previously completed MHA course if applicable for the certificate.
 These graduate credits can be applied toward the M.H.A. degree provided the student achieves a B or better and attains a 3.0 cumulative GPA or higher in the certificate program and satisfies the admission requirements for the M.H.A. program.

 If an MHA graduate wishes to enroll for a certificate, the graduate would need to apply to the certificate, and only MHA graduates within the past few years may transfer in one course applicable to the certificate.
 Enrollees would be eligible to take substitute courses.